 Take on a volunteer project

 Every now and then you should take your kids out on a volunteer project.
 It is a good way to teach kids how to give back to the society while still having some fun.
 Look for something that involves some sort of physical activity.
-For instance, you can engage in trash pick up projects in the community or volunteer to visit elderly at a senior center.
+For instance, you can engage in trash pick up projects in the community, walk dogs at your local animal shelter or volunteer to visit elderly at a senior center.

 Join your kids outdoors whenever you can